European colonisation of Southeast Asia: Independent state

 Siam was able to successfully resist colonisation by European powers.
 Siam's location on the map made it the perfect buffer zone between the French colony of Indochina and the British possessions on the Malay Peninsula.
 The Siamese rulers, particularly Chulalongkorn, understood that they needed to modernise their political system in order to prevent colonialism.
 This developed into a significant effort at nation-building that helped Thailand become more advanced.
 Making maps was a key component of this effort.
 The Siamese were aware of how highly valued education, particularly geographical knowledge, was among Europeans.
 The French and the British used maps to identify the areas they controlled, and when borders were unclear, they took advantage of the situation to lay claim to the region.
-The concentration of power was another interesting factor (Ellesh, 2019).
+The concentration of power was another interesting factor.